milescjohnson/milescjohnson.github.io/portfolio/vv.md

 # Implement the Generic SerialSensor Base Class

-Create an abstract base class `SerialSensor`. `SerialSensor` is not a function model on its own, but organizing our module this way has several advantages:
+Create an abstract base class `SerialSensor`. `SerialSensor` is not a functional model on its own, but organizing our module this way has several advantages:

 -   Code reuse: transport logic is the same accross all serial devices, now it lives in one place
 -   Extensibility: Adding new serial sensors is trivial.
-Just create a new subclass of `SerialSensor` and implement `parse_data()` and for that sensor
+Just create a new subclass of `SerialSensor` and implement `parse_data()` for that sensor
--   Dependency management: This module uses the `pyserial` for connecting to packages.
+-   Dependency management: This module uses the `pyserial` package for connecting to packages.
 If you need to update to a new version, you can do that in one place
 -   Organization: Having a single module for all `Sensor` sub-types that use a serial connection is clean
--   Flexibility: If you want to support different a different transport protocol in the future, you can do so with minimal changes to sensor logic
+-   Flexibility: If you want to support a different transport protocol in the future, you can do so with minimal changes to sensor logic

 File: `src/models/serial_sensor.py`